Spas, Kukës: History

-According to Ermanno Armao(sq), Spas is first mentioned in documents from 1307, as it lay along an old medieval route from the Adriatic Sea to Pukë and then to Gjakova.
-That same year, two Venetian merchants were attacked in the village by a statesman of the Serbian king, Stefan Milutin.
-In 1377, a tax of two beans was levied in Spas for each embarkation crossing the Drin.
+According to Ermanno Armao(sq), Spas is first mentioned in documents from 1307, as it lay along an old medieval route from the Adriatic Sea through Pukë to Gjakova.
+That same year, two Venetian merchants were reportedly attacked and robbed in the village by an official of the Serbian king, Stefan Milutin.
+Thallóczy, Jireček and Šufflay, however, place the incident in the Venetian year of 1309.
+They also identify the two merchants as Andrea and Giovanni Sabatini and their attacker as Branilo, the count of Prizren.
+In May 1334, King Stefan Dušan granted Hilandar an annual income of 150 perpers from the customs duties collected at Spas.
+In 1377, a toll of two grossi was levied in Spas for each load transported across the Drin.

 The village is later recorded in the three Ottoman defters of 1529–1536, 1571, and 1591.
+Franz Nopcsa identified the Spas shown on Gerardus Mercator's 1589 map with Vau i Spasit, noting that the medieval route from Shkodër through Gjakova to Lipjan passed the locality.
 In June 1638, Frang Bardhi wrote: "The eighth village is Spas, with four houses and eight inhabitants, which has the Church of Saint Stephen as its parish church."
+In 1662, Evliya Çelebi passed through Spas, which he described as a small town in the Sanjak of Dukagjin with 1,000 houses, 1,000 select Albanian musketeers, one congregational mosque, one han, and five to ten shops.
 Vicko Zmajević also mentioned the village in 1703.

-In the second half of the 19th century, Ivan Jastrebov noted: "There used to be no village by the name Spas.
-It seems this name is quite popular, yet according to the chrysobull of 1348, there was once a small settlement here named Krsti.
-The church there bore the name of the Pantocrator."
-Jastrebov further recorded that in Spas, while the mosque was being built on the site of the old Catholic Church ruins, three small church bells were found, and they came into the possession of the inhabitants of Fan, who bought them with the financial help of the Propaganda Fide.
-This is also supported by a 1939 work by Dom Nikollë Kimza, parish priest of the village of Kalivarë in Mirditë, who records that in Spas, around 170 years earlier, a church bell dating to 1436 and weighing about 100 kg had been sold to the village of Kalivarë.
+In the early 1870s, Ivan Jastrebov counted 50 houses in Spas and described it as the best-known of the villages of Malzi among travellers because of its location.
+He also recorded that, when a mosque was built in Spas on the site of a ruined church, three small bells were unearthed.
+They subsequently passed into the possession of the inhabitants of Fan, who purchased them with financial assistance from the Propaganda Fide.
+A related account appears in a 1939 work by Dom Nikollë Kimza, parish priest of the village of Kalivarë in Mirditë, who records that in Spas, at least 170 years earlier, a church bell dating to 1436 and weighing about 100 kg had been sold to the village of Kalivarë.
+In 1908, Theodor Ippen recorded, on the right bank of the Drin opposite Spas, a ruin known locally as Kalaja e Lekë Dukagjinit ("Lekë Dukagjini's Castle").